peme969/AutoTyper/README.md

    - **Font & Size**: Preview text appearance.
    - **Text / Background Color**: For the dialog UI.
    - **Always on Top**: Keep the window in front.
 4. Click **Write Now**.
 The app disappears, waits your start delay, then “types” the text at the active cursor.
-A “Success!” popup appears when finished.
+A “Success!” popup appears when finished (and disappears within 2 seconds).

 ---